DeC0rtez/SC_ChatBot/README.md

 * No installation required.
 All features of the code can be used directly from a .clj file in a REPL.

 ## Support
 * All relevant commands and features will be covered in the repository wiki.
-Currently WIP.
+Currently **WIP**.
 * Alternatively, assistance and information about the project is available in our [discord](https://discord.gg/XRJ2GbMf).

 ## License